The Succession Stall

 The engagement begins with a Strategy Call — a focused conversation in which Dr. Ceruto assesses the neurological dimensions of your succession challenge and determines whether Real-Time Neuroplasticity is the appropriate intervention.

-If the fit is confirmed, the assessment phase maps the specific neural dynamics at play: the incumbent's emotion regulation patterns around identity transition, the successor's regulatory state and readiness signals, and any metacognitive biases that may be distorting assessment accuracy.
+If the fit is confirmed, the assessment phase maps the specific neural dynamics at play.
+These include the incumbent’s emotion regulation patterns around identity transition, the successor’s regulatory state and readiness signals, and any metacognitive biases that may be distorting assessment accuracy.
 This is not a personality assessment.
 It is a neurological baseline of the circuits that will determine whether the succession succeeds or stalls.

 The protocol phase targets the specific neural barriers identified in the assessment.
-For incumbents, this means developing cognitive reappraisal capacity that reframes the succession trigger from identity threat to legacy activation — supported by anterior insula recalibration that reduces somatic alarm without suppressing the emotional information the body provides.
+For incumbents, this means developing cognitive reappraisal capacity that reframes the succession trigger from identity threat to legacy activation.
+It also means recalibrating the anterior insula to reduce somatic alarm without suppressing the emotional information the body provides.
 For successors, the protocol resolves approach-avoidance conflicts at the regulatory level, enabling clear communication from a regulated state rather than a defended one.

 Sessions are conducted virtually, providing continuity for clients navigating succession across geographies, time zones, and family structures.
 Progress is measured through observable shifts in succession behavior — decisions advancing, conversations completing, handovers executing — not through self-report questionnaires.